Aduard Abbey: History

 The abbey perished in the wars that accompanied the Reformation.
-In 1580 the buildings, including the priceless library and the monastery archives, were destroyed by fire after an attack by the Geuzes.
+In 1580, the buildings, including the priceless library and the monastery archives, were destroyed by fire after an attack by the Geuzes.
 The monks fled to their town house in Groningen.
-Most of the abandoned abbey buildings were soon demolished and the resulting rubble put to use as building stone for the inhabitants of the surrounding countryside.
+Most of the abandoned abbey buildings were soon demolished and the resulting rubble used as a building stone for the inhabitants of the surrounding countryside.
 The abbey is believed to have been formally dissolved in 1594.
 The last abbot died in 1613.

-The former abbey precinct is more or less identical with the centre of the present village of Aduard.
+The former abbey precinct is identical to the centre of the present village of Aduard.

 Site and buildings

 The first abbey church, probably built immediately after the foundation, was replaced between 1240 and 1263 by a second, enlarged church.
 This building, as Ubbo Emmius reports in detail and as was confirmed by excavations from 1939 to 1941, was about 83 metres long and the transept was about 40 metres wide.
 The nave had three aisles and five bays.
-The transept had two rectangular chapels to the east of each of the wings.
+The transept had two rectangular chapels to the east of each wing.
 The choir had an ambulatory and seven semi-circular choir chapels, on the model of Clairvaux Abbey.
 To the south of the church lay the courtyard and the cloister.

 The infirmary (or refectory) still survives and was restored between 1917 and 1928.
 It is a large long hall building two storeys in height, made out of brick, with pointed-arch windows and blind windows, and a wooden barrel vault roof, dating from around 1300.
 The building is now used as a Reformed church.